0xnaylor/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Use Modifiers Only for Validations

 The onlyOwner modifier only does validation on the message sender.
 There are no external calls within it.

+## Proper use of .call

+Both the withdrawAllFunds() and withdrawFunds() functions make use of .call() rather than transfer() or send() as this avoids the fixed gas limit of 2300 imposed by the transfer/send functions.